 The force said it had been working with DNA experts in order to uncover to find out more about the identity of Baby S and called on the public once again to come forward with any information.

-A full inquest into the death of Baby S was originally opened in May 2020 and has been adjourned several times since to allow for more police work to be carried out.
+A full inquest into the death of Baby S was originally opened in May 2020 and has been adjourned several times to allow for further investigation work to be carried out.